-The projected solution

-Indicate what you think can and should be done to solve the problem.
-Be as specific as possible.
+The projected solution Indicate what you think can and should be done to solve the problem.
+Be as specific as po ossible.
 I certify that this information is correct to the best of my knowledge.

-Signature of Complainant

-The compliance officer, as designated in GBA-R, shall give one (1) copy to the complainant and shall retain one (1) copy for the file.
+Signature of Complainant The compliance officer, as designated in JB-R, shall give one (1) copy to the complainant copy for the file. and shall retain one (1)

-SCHOOL ATTENDANCE AREAS (In District)
+J-0250 © JC SCHOOL ATTENDANCE AREAS

+(In District)